 Louisa, Alonso’s third wife, raised her six children in the log home, which sits across the street from her husband’s adobe home.
 She owned one of the first weaving looms in Grafton, which she brought from New Hampshire.

-Grafton is located approximately one hour west of St. George via SR-9, as if heading toward Zion National Park.
+Grafton is located approximately one hour east of St. George via SR-9, as if heading toward Zion National Park.
 Take a right on Bridge Road in Rockville then follow Bridge Road across the single-lane Rockville Bridge.
-When the road forks a short distance after the bridge, keep right and follow the road for approximately 3 miles to Grafton
+When the road forks a short distance after the bridge, keep right and follow the road for approximately three miles to Grafton

 For more information about Grafton’s restoration and its history, visit the Grafton Heritage Partnership Project’s website.